Sunday, January 5, 2020

 "Tin Pan Alley" was an edgy bar on West 49th Street

 Tin Pan Alley might be somewhere someone artsy would go after having drinks at, well, Central Falls.
 Well, there or Florent down in the Meatpacking District.
 In 1985, that is.
+Let's just say we are on a tour of hipster NYC ca. 1985 in this video.
 But, I digress.

 Glenn Frey You Belong to the City randommusings.filminspector.com